OFFIS-mosaik/mosaik/docs/overview.rst

 The scenario API, on the one hand, allows users to set up executable co-simulation scenarios by specifying which simulators are to be used and how they should be parameterized and interconnected with each other.

 On the other hand, the simulator API has to be used to establish an interface between mosaik and a simulator that was implemented by the user.
 It specifies the socket connection used for data exchange and outlines what kind of data the simulator has to accept and provide.
-If the users plans on

-The simulator API can be accessed by using any of the high-level APIs of the aforementioned set of APIs, for example the python API or the FMI API.
+This process may sound daunting, but it can be simplified if the user chooses to use the second part of the mosaik architecture, the aforementioned set of APIs, for example the Python API or the FMI API.
-Furthermore, users can also use any of the included, pre-built simulator that mosaik includes, such as the pandapower simulator.
+Additionally, users can also use any of the included, pre-built simulators that mosaik includes, such as the pandapower simulator.
-A list of accessable APIs and simulators can be found :doc:`here<mosaik ecosystem>`.
+A full list of accessable APIs can be found :ref:`here<mosaik-core>`, a list of all provided simulators can be found :ref:`here<mosaik-components>`.

-During execution, a scenario script employs the functionalities of the sim-manager and the scheduler.

-:doc:`Read more … <scheduler>`